Lisa Egbuonu-Davis, MD, MPH

 One Waverly LLC

 Edward Magruder “Mac” Passano, Jr., is a Baltimore native who received his undergraduate and graduate degrees from the Johns Hopkins University.
 Passano is the CEO of One Waverly LLC, consulting in strategic visioning and in the effective uses of corporate philanthropy.
 In 2001, the Association of Fund Raising Professionals honored him, his wife, and three daughters as Philanthropist of the Year.
 He is chairman of a charitable foundation that bears his name, and former chair of the Combined Health Agencies of Maryland and the Voluntary Council on Equal Opportunity.
-Additionally, he serves on the boards of the Independent College Fund of Maryland, the Pride of Baltimore, the Board of Visitors of the University of Maryland School of Medicine, and numerous other organizations.
-He also spent sixteen years on the Governor’s Commission on High Blood Pressure and Related Cardiovascular Risk Factors.
+Additionally, he serves on the boards of the Baltimore Economy and Efficiency Foundation, the Pride of Baltimore, the Board of Visitors of the University of Maryland School of Medicine, and numerous other organizations.
+He also spent sixteen years on the Governor’s Commission on High Blood Pressure and Related Cardiovascular Risk Factors and over twenty years on the board of the Independent College Fund of Maryland.
 Passano’s dedication has earned accolades from such organizations as the American Lung Association, the American Heart Association, the Independent College Fund of Maryland, the Baltimore Jaycees, the Baltimore Association for Retarded Citizens, and the Greater Baltimore Minority Purchasing Council.
 He has also received a Mayor’s Citation for Public Service, given by former Mayor William Donald Schaefer.

 Maxine D. Phillips